maxalbert/nbconvert-templating-issue/README.md

   - template2.tplx:

-    This extends 'article.tplx' but also contains an exact copy of the 'execute_result' block from the IPython repository.
+    This extends `article.tplx` but also contains an exact copy of the `execute_result` block from the IPython template.
 If my understanding is correct, this should simply replace the definition in the original template file `Python/nbconvert/templates/latex/style_ipython.tplx`, so that the output
     should not change.
 However, for certain cells (e.g. the music image in the